zowdk/html-and-css-spec-project/README.md

 # a/A Open Project: Interpreting a Spec

 [app Academy](https://www.appacademy.io/) is a San Francisco-based software engineering bootcamp that offers courses both online and on campus.
-This repository contains my personal solution to "CSS Whack-A-Mole" as part of [a/A Open](https://www.appacademy.io/course/app-academy-open), the free version of a/A's entire online full-stack curriculum.
+This repository contains my personal solution to "HTML and CSS Spec Project" as part of [a/A Open](https://www.appacademy.io/course/app-academy-open), the free version of a/A's entire online full-stack curriculum.

 ## Live Site Demo